VladRodionov/bigbase/README.md

 There are two major new features in BigBase, which are either missing in HBase or have sub-optimal implementation: off heap RowCache and off heap BlockCache.
 RowCache is designed after original BigTable's scan cache.
 It caches hot rows data and does it in off heap memory.
-Read ROWCACHE.txt for more information.
+Read [Row-Cache](https://github.com/VladRodionov/bigbase/wiki/BigBase-Row-Cache) for more information.
 Another major new feature is off heap BlockCache.
 HBase 0.96 onwards has already off heap block cache (which is called bucket cache), but BigBase's block cache implementation is far superior in several aspects: scalability, latency and performance, besides this, off heap BlockCache is supported in BigBase 0.94 onwards and 'vanilla' HBase does not support off heap block cache in 0.94.x.